psyciknz/NextPVR.bundle/README.md

 NextPVR-Plex
 ============

+*NOTE*: Not maintained anymore, since I've stopped using NextPVR and with Plex.TV not really supporting plugins any more.
+If yours is still going thats great.

 Plex Channel for viewing NextPVR content.
 Has the ability to stream live TV in any tuner supported by http://nextpvr.com (which is almost any BDA enabled tuner).

 The Plex channel has it's own log in Plex Media Server\Logs\PMS Plugin Logs\com.plexapp.agents.nextpvr.log.
 This will normally be needed for any issues.